kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

    print("A shorter line of code.") print("And a really long line of code that should overflow the container on most screen sizes which illustrates the issue.")

-You can't include |rst| markup in code blocks, such as bold text or hyperlinks.
+You can't include markup in code blocks, such as bold text or hyperlinks.

 Highlight placeholders in code blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+:bdg-primary:`feature`
+The |product| adds an ``:emphasize-text:`` option to the ``code-block`` directive,
-If you want to highlight placeholder text in code blocks,
+that lets you highlight placeholders in code blocks:
-use the ``:emphasize-text:`` option.

 .. code-block:: rst